 Rose shook her head.
 "They do when I install 'em."
 Taking pity on Jackie, she added "It's not just a weather recorder, Mum, it's a surveillance post."
 Glancing at the gentleman helping her up the rocks, she added with a tiny wry smile, "For today, apparently."
 He grinned back.

-They climbed over the first level of rocks and stepped up to the box, a weather-beaten, faded red wooden cube about two feet square, bolted into the cliff at eye level.
-Rose reached up with her free hand and fiddled with the latch, then dropped the front to reveal some standard, not-too-interesting data recorders.
-A quick look revealed they weren't in very good shape.
+They climbed over the first level of rocks and stepped up to the box, a weather-beaten, faded red wooden cube about two feet square, bolted into the cliff at eye level, with small holes drilled through the front.
+Rose reached up with her free hand and fiddled with the latch, then dropped the front to reveal some standard, not-too-interesting data recorders and a small camera poking out one of the holes.
+A quick look revealed none of it was in very good shape.

 Reaching further in, she pressed her thumb onto a particular unmarked spot on the back wall, which proved to be a thumbprint reader.
-A couple of whirs and clicks later, the back dropped down to show a camera and, below that, a small vid display with a familiar face already framed.
+A couple of whirs and clicks later, the back dropped down to show a mobile comm set attached to the camera, along with a small video screen with a familiar face already framed.